korupso/OVinder/documents/scrum-questions.md

 I will try to make the gps work.

 **What hinders my progress?**
 I can't figure out what the error is, which makes it pretty difficult to fix.

+---
+## 06.07.2020
+**What did I do today?**
+Again I did not really make any progress, which is why I'll make a little break from the gps stuff and work on the other parts of the app.

+**What will I do tomorrow?**
+I'll try to add a side menu, possibly with some options already added.
+I think this might take me the whole day.

+**What hinders my progress?**
+Compilation is a big hurdle.
+It makes development a long and boring process.